finder39/ojbox/README.md

 - UI improvements on voting
 - Test out the playlist changing when other people do it.
 Seems buggy
 - Put speaker on the side of the orange juice box in the logo
+- Get rid of box names.
+Instead, use user names as the box channel names
+- Require log in/sign up to chat

 ## Possible future features
 - Color theme